Skip to main content

 After installation, the packmind-cli command will be available globally. npx (no installation required):

-npx @packmind/cli install --list
+npx @packmind/cli login

 This runs the CLI directly without installing it, always using the latest version.